 Constant Contact is a cloud-based email marketing service that’s been around since 1999.
 It has more than five million customers and offers a variety of plans to fit your needs, including free trials and free templates.

 While it doesn’t offer as many bells and whistles as other services, Constant Contact works well for simple needs like newsletters or event notifications.
-The software is quick to set up and easy to use, making it ideal for small businesses with less technical know-how.
+In addition, the software is quick to set up and easy to use, making it ideal for small businesses with less technical know-how.

 AWeber is a popular email service provider for small businesses.
-It offers a wide range of features for email marketing, including autoresponders, landing pages and more.
-AWeber is a good choice for small businesses that are just starting with email marketing.
+It offers a wide range of features for email marketing, including autoresponders, landing pages, and more.
+AWeber is a good choice for small businesses just starting with email marketing.

 ConvertKit is another great email service provider for small businesses.
 Like MailChimp, ConvertKit has free and paid plans that start at $29 per month.
 While the free program isn’t as powerful as some other tools on this list (like Drip), it’s still not bad, considering you can create up to 1,000 subscribers with it.

 The best part about ConvertKit is its powerful automation engine and beautiful templates.
-If you’re looking for an email marketing tool that will help you send targeted emails based on specific actions taken by your customers (such as opening your emails), this might be the right choice.
+If you’re looking for an email marketing tool to help you send targeted emails based on specific actions your customers took (such as opening your emails), this might be the right choice.

-ConvertKit also offers many integrations with third-party apps such as WordPress, Google Analytics and Zapier so that you can easily connect all of your services in one place!
+ConvertKit also offers many integrations with third-party apps such as WordPress, Google Analytics, and Zapier so that you can easily connect all your services in one place!

 5. HubSpot Marketing Hub

 HubSpot Marketing Hub is a great service for small businesses, especially if you are starting.
-The $200 per month price includes unlimited customers and contacts with endless emails, making it affordable for any small business without having to pay exorbitant fees like their competitors (MailChimp at nearly $900/month).
+The $200 per month price includes unlimited customers and contacts with endless emails, making it affordable for any small business without paying exorbitant fees like their competitors (MailChimp at nearly $900/month).

 The GetResponse interface makes it easy to create engaging emails that will keep your readers interested in what you have to say.
 You can also use GetResponse’s intuitive analytics dashboard to see how well each campaign performs or determine which ones should get more attention next time.